Simon Triantafillou: Club career

 In April 2022, he signed a contract with Pacific FC of the Canadian Premier League, immediately being loaned to fellow CPL club FC Edmonton.

+In 2023, he played with Burlington SC in League1 Ontario.
+In 2024, he was named a league Second Team All-Star.

 International career

 In 2014, he attended a national team camp for the Canada U15 team.